Want to dive into the map for yourself? You are warmly welcomed to join us at our next retreat:

-The 3rd Chamber of Menopause
+Emergence – the 3rd Phase of Menopause

 This is where things start to turn; there is a teeny tiny fragile sense of hope returning.
-“Maybe I… What if I…. “
+The new shoots raise their heads above the ground.

 “It’s not just about dancing, actually it’s about teaching children to express themselves through dance, oooh, that would be fab!”

-The task of renewal
+The task of Emergence

-A new enthusiasm comes through as the pieces of your new self reveal themselves; menopause is organizing you from the inside!
+A new enthusiasm comes through as the pieces of your new self reveal themselves; menopause is organizing you from the inside.

-Your task in vision is to…
+Your task in Second Spring

 Enjoy the excitement of your renewed life-force and new possibilities.
-Think of when you buy the perfect pair of shoes, bring them home and try them on to admire them.
-It’s not time to wear them out in the street yet.
-You need to admire them and wear them in at home.
-You can now surrender to the possibilities that arise on your horizon, still without the need to act on them in the real world.
-Too tender and too precious to risk those shoes outside!
+Think of when you buy the perfect pair of shoes, bring them home and try them on to admire them and maybe try them out for a trip to the shops, before coming home to a comfy pair of slippers.

 Do I have to mention that you still have to make self-care a priority?

 Congratulations!
 You are now officially a rooting-tooting, bad-ass, mighty powerful wise one!